-Cliftonville three clear after Coleraine draw
+Cliftonville three clear as Linfield move third

-Irish Premiership: Leaders Cliftonville move three points clear after goal-less draw with Coleraine
+Irish Premiership: Leaders Cliftonville move three points clear as Linfield go third

 Last updated on .From the section Irish

-Leaders Cliftonville moved three points clear of nearest challengers Glentoran following a goal-less draw with third-placed Coleraine at Ballycastle Road.
+Leaders Cliftonville moved three points clear of second-placed Glentoran after a goal-less draw with Coleraine.

+Linfield beat Glenavon 3-0 to go third in the table thanks to goals by Christy Manzinga (2) and Ahmed Salam.

 Second-half goals from Jude Winchester and Paul McElroy saw Ballymena United beat Crusaders 2-0 at the Showgrounds.